CSIRT-MU/edu-resources/README.md

 ## Licence

 This work is licensed under a [CC0 (Public Domain) License](https://creativecommons.org/publicdomain/zero/1.0/).
+Feel free to use it in any way.